Joe Leonard

-Joe Leonard (August 4, 1932 in San Diego, California – April 27, 2017 in San Jose, California) was an American professional motorcycle racer and racecar driver.
+Joseph Paul Leonard (August 4, 1932 – April 27, 2017) was an American professional motorcycle racer and racecar driver.

 Biography

 Motorcycle career

 Leonard won the first A.M.A.
 Grand National Championship Series in 1954 and won it again in 1956 and 1957.
 His record totals 27 wins, including the 1957 and 1958 Daytona 200.
 He also resulted vice-champion in 1958, 1960 and 1961, third in 1955, and fifth in 1959.
 He retired from motorcycle racing at the completion of the 1961 season and turned his attention to auto racing.
 He was also a member of the AMA (American Motorcycle Association District 36) Sanctioned San Jose Motorcycle club (The Dons) which includes such famed alumni as Sam Arena, Tom Sifton, Kenny Eggers and Sam Arena Jr.

 USAC National Championship career

 Early years

 Leonard made his USAC National Championship debut during the 1964 season when he competed in five races for various teams.
 Leonard earned a best finish of 5th at the season-ending Bobby Ball Memorial at Phoenix International Raceway driving the #65 Travelon Trailer Christensen-Offenhauser.
 Leonard finished in 24th place in the standings.